Therapy in Miami + All Florida

 Do You Offer Therapy Services to Miami Residents?
 Are Sessions In-Person or Virtual?

-We offer our therapy services to residents of Miami, South Florida, and throughout the entire state.
-Thanks to Telehealth, our Florida licensed therapists can work with anyone who has permanent residence within the state.
+We offer our therapy services to residents of Miami, Miami Dade County, Coral Gables, all South Florida, and throughout the entire state.
+Thanks to Telehealth, our Florida licensed mental health counselors and therapists can work with anyone who has permanent residence within the state.

 At this time, we are only offering virtual sessions via telehealth.
 Telehealth sessions are conducted on a HIPAA compliant video platform which provides privacy and the added bonus of the convenience of coming to therapy sessions without commuting to an office.